-John Gill disagreed with almost every modern preacher who uses 1 Cor 6:9 to preach against homosexuals.
-If you define malakoi to mean homosexual, you should ask yourself why John Calvin and John Gill and most preachers since Paul wrote 1 Corinthians disagree with you on your definition.
+John Gill disagreed with almost every modern preacher who uses 1 Cor 6:9 to preach against gays and lesbians.
+If you define malakoi to mean homosexual, you should ask yourself why John Calvin and John Gill and most preachers since Paul wrote 1 Corinthians disagree with you on that.
+Here is how John Gill defined the Greek word, malakoi.

-Here is what John Gill wrote to define malakoi.
-Nor effeminate “or "soft," or, as the Syriac renders it, "corrupters;" that is, of themselves, by voluntary pollution, such as are guilty of the sin of Onan, (Genesis 38:8,9).”
+Nor effeminate “or "soft," or, as the Syriac renders it, "corrupters;" that is, of themselves, by volun-tary pollution, such as are guilty of the sin of Onan, (Genesis 38:8,9).”

 John Gill, Exposition of the Bible, Comment on 1 Cor 6:9.